MattMills/stellarstellaris-win/README.md

  * CEveryInListEffect::ExecuteActual
  * COnActionDatabase::PerformEvent
  * Implemented but disabled (way too noisy) - CTrigger::ExecuteActual
+ * Implemented but disabled (also too noisy) - CToken related code to investigate token init.

  in order to dump debug data to a new log file (stellarstellaris-debug.log in the normal directory [example file as of 9/14/2022 here](docs/example-stellarstellaris-debug.log.txt)).